College & Dyscalculia

-(2) Substitute courses that teach appreciation for quantitative reasoning and the greater world of mathematics, but do not require math calculation and memory of operations.
-Dyscalculic students can successfully write, speak and create concrete demonstrations of mathematical ideas, and can learn the language of mathematics, but cannot perform successfully independently on cumulative exams that involve calculation.
+- Substitute courses that teach appreciation for quantitative reasoning and the greater world of mathematics, but do not require math calculation and memory of operations.
+Dyscalculic students can successfully write, speak and create concrete demonstrations of mathematical ideas, and can learn the language of mathematics, but cannot successfully and independently perform on cumulative exams involving calculation.
+College Examples

-(3) Pursue alternate paths to satisfy your College Algebra requirement and allow the use of just-in-time references during exercises and tests.
-Algebra Tools.
-Remedial Programs.
+- Pursue alternate paths to satisfy the College Algebra requirement and allow the use of just-in-time references during exercises and tests or substitute constructive assessments (projects/products) for exams.

-(5) Pass-Fail grading for all courses involving quantitative reasoning components, or accommodations or academic adjustments for those components.
+- Allow Pass-Fail grading for all courses involving quantitative reasoning.

 Developmental Dyscalculia (Specific Learning Disability in Mathematics, or Mathematics Learning Disorder) Diagnostic code: 315.1